-Q&A with Will Pearson ‘01, Chief Operating Officer, iHeart Podcast Network
+Q&A with Will Pearson ‘01, COO, iHeart Podcast Network

 Pearson discusses his journey into podcasting, shares insights on the industry, and sheds light on how his company has adapted to remote work during the pandemic.

 The following interview is from the March newsletter of the alumni network DukeJournos.

 You made a career switch in 2017, moving away from your 15-year role as president of the online magazine Mental Floss to begin work in the podcast arena.
 Was it difficult to pass on control of Mental Floss—a platform you launched from your Duke dorm room with fellow Dukie Mangesh Hattikudur that has since grown to reach 1 billion readers with more than 19 million viewers per month across the site?
 What ultimately made you decide to move on to something different?

 So, in 2011, Mangesh and I actually sold Mental Floss after running it independently for a decade.
 We felt like it was time to give it an opportunity to go to another level, as part of a bigger company that could invest in some new things like creating board games or a video division.
 We stayed with the company afterward for a couple more years, so your timeline is correct, but we always told ourselves we wanted to keep doing this as long as it felt like a start-up and, whenever it started to feel like a company that was established and running itself, it would be time for us to move on.